 Visit A New Earth Project for more information.

-Plastics are amazing products.
+Plastics can be amazing products.
 Their name stems from their best trait: moldability.
 Plastics can be molded or shaped into just about anything, and their combination of durability and malleability is exceedingly rare.
 As such, they have quickly become a ubiquitous part of the global economy.
 And we’ve certainly made a lot of plastic; global production has risen from two megatons in 1950 to 380 megatons in 2015.

 The chemical makeup of plastics is great in many ways but terrible in one major one: they decompose at a snail’s pace in nature, and they never fully leave our ecosystems.
 The result of our addiction to plastics and their chemical resilience is a lot of harmful waste.
 Of the estimated 9.2 billion tons of plastics made between 1950 and 2017, about seven billion tons became plastic waste.
 It’s in our air, our water, and our land.

 Let’s focus on plastic waste in our water, specifically in the oceans, which cover over 70% of the Earth’s surface.
 Only a fraction of disposed of plastic is recycled, and recycled plastic is downcycled every time it’s reused, meaning it gets less and less useful because of its chemical properties.
-91% of plastic waste isn’t recycled; it’s either incinerated or ends up in a landfill.
+About 91% of plastic waste isn’t recycled; it’s either incinerated or ends up in a landfill.
 And while estimates vary as to how much plastic waste ends up in the ocean, the bottom line is that it’s a lot—likely somewhere around 10 million metric tons per year.
 On our current polluting trajectory, that figure is expected to nearly triple to 29 million metric tons by 2040.

 One engineering professor who researches plastic pollution says that the annual amount of plastic waste that enters the ocean is equivalent to five grocery-sized plastic bags for every foot of coastline.
 Every minute, two garbage trucks’ worth of plastic enters the oceans.
 The ongoing COVID-19 pandemic hasn’t helped, either.
 The excessive use of single-use plastics (including consumer packaging and personal protective equipment such as masks and gloves) throughout the pandemic has exacerbated this issue.